 There are many rock candy makers in Gränna that not only sell but also offer demonstrations and allow visitors to make their own rock candy.

 Dress up as a troll, princess or knight.
 John Bauer’s fairy-tale characters come to life with the costumes in the fairy-tale wardrobe.
 The exciting and mystical wardrobe, which offers fun and play, can be found at Jönköping County Museum.
 There are troll outfits, princess dresses, knight costumes and more that fit children.

 Test your adventure skills in some 50 rooms with challenges to solve.
 Form a team and choose from three levels of difficulty.
 Each room has a unique challenge and the team has two minutes to solve it.
 If you do, you get a green light and can continue to the next challenge.

 Whether you’re a real water baby or a little more wary, you’ll find something to suit you at Rosenlundsbadet – Jönköping’s largest pool complex with an adventure pool, relaxation suite, outdoor pool, lane swimming, diving pool and gym.
-Rosenlundsbadet in Jönköping has everything you could want when it comes to swimming and health and wellness!
+Rosenlundsbadet in Jönköping has everything you could ask for when it comes to swimming and health and wellness!

 The Waterpark at Västervik Resort